Skip to main content

 }, [shouldLoad, isLoaded]);

-Three states: shouldLoad (IntersectionObserver triggered), isLoaded (iframe fired onLoad), and timedOut (8 seconds elapsed without onLoad).
-The timeout only starts when shouldLoad is true and clears itself if isLoaded arrives first.
+There are three states: shouldLoad (IntersectionObserver triggered), isLoaded (iframe fired onLoad), and timedOut (8 seconds elapsed without onLoad).
+The timeout only starts once shouldLoad is true, and it clears itself if isLoaded arrives first.

-When the timeout fires, the entire embed is replaced with a card containing a direct link to Calendly:
+When the timeout fires, the whole embed gets replaced with a card holding a direct link to Calendly:

 if (timedOut && !isLoaded) {